 No matter how far you hike on Cruickshank Trail, you are in for a fantastic experience.
 Lower Cruickshank Camp, Upper Cruickshank Camp, and Villa Creek Camp are all great backpacker base camps for adventures deeper into the 28,000 acres of Silver Peak Wilderness in the Los Padres National Forest.
 It is free to hike Cruickshank Trail and no permit is required to stay overnight at one of the trail camps.
 An easy-to-obtain campfire permit is required if you would like to use a stove or make a fire (under safe conditions).
 Dogs are welcome, and there is no red tape for day hikers, so get out and enjoy!

-Bad News: As of December 2017, this trailhead is only accessible from the south due to a large landslide that closed Highway One to the north.
+Bad News: As of July 2018, Highway 1 has reopened to provide access to the trailhead from the north and south.
 For more information, you may call the US Forest Service Monterey District Office in King City at (831)385-5434.

 To get to the trailhead: the trail is located on Highway One, 4.2 miles north of Salmon Creek Falls and 8 miles north of Ragged Point Inn (or 30 miles north of Cambria).
 From the other direction, the trailhead is 0.6 miles south of the Villa Creek Bridge, or 29.4 miles south of Julia Pfeiffer Burns State Park (home of McWay Falls) and 37.6 miles south of the Nepenthe Restaurant turnoff in Big Sur.
 Look for a large trail mileage sign at the trailhead.
 There is parking on the side of the road.

 Trailhead address: Cabrillo Highway (Highway One), Los Padres National Forest, Big Sur, CA 93920